-In addition, the manufacturing process of MonoFIX®-VF includes solvent detergent (tributyl phosphate and polysorbate 80) treatment and nanofiltration as dedicated virus inactivation and removal steps to reduce the possibility of virus transmission, particularly of hepatitis A virus.
+In addition, the manufacturing process of MonoFIX®-VF includes a solvent detergent (tributyl phosphate and polysorbate 80) treatment and a nanofiltration step to reduce the possibility of virus transmission, particularly of hepatitis A virus.
 The current procedures applied in the manufacture of this product are effective against enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B (HBV) and hepatitis C (HCV) viruses, and the non-enveloped virus hepatitis A (HAV).
 They are also known to have some effect on the removal of the non-enveloped virus, parvovirus B19.